 The project increased annual throughput capacity from 44 million metric tons to some 55 million metric tons, thus helping BMA keep pace with increased mining production in the region and intensified international demand.

 Innovative execution center optimizes performance

-The Brisbane Hub is a Bechtel execution center formed to plan and optimize large-scale projects owned by BHP Billiton and its partners.
-These include four nearby coal-mine projects in Queensland’s Bowen Basin: Caval Ridge (pictured), Daunia, and Broadmeadow.
+Hay Point Expansion Stage 3 was one of several large endeavors managed through the innovative Brisbane Hub.
+This execution center was formed to plan and optimize large-scale projects owned by BHP Billiton and its partners.
+These included four nearby metallurgical coal projects in the Bowen Basin: Caval Ridge, Daunia, Broadmeadow and South Walker Creek.